Phone: +61 9 921 9999 ext 7929

-He has published widely on topics including the early childhood teaching profession, Aotearoa New Zealand early childhood education policy, approaches to early childhood curriculum, the educational implications of the work of Albert Camus, the philosophy of education, the role of technology in education, and the future of the university.
+He has published widely on topics including the early childhood teaching profession, Aotearoa New Zealand early childhood education policy, approaches to early childhood curriculum, health and wellbeing in early childhood, the educational implications of the work of Albert Camus, the philosophy of education, the role of technology in education, and the future of the university.

 - Educational Philosophy

 - Approaches to Early Childhood Curriculum